ElCapitanHaddock/whiskersbot/README.md

 # Ohtred

-##### By Jeremy Yang

-###### Ohtred is a Discord bot that promotes democracy in a server, using proposals, user initiatives, and other features that allow moderator teams to quickly mobilize against poor behavior or suggest changes objectively.
+#### Ohtred was born out of my experience moderating very active Discord servers.
+#### We all know that when the users start arguing, the mods step in.
+#### But when the mods starts arguing, who steps in?
+#### If you're a mod, you know my pain.
+And so does Ohtred.
+#### With Ohtred, you can prevent this situation from ever happening.
+#### He promotes discussion, builds consensus, and gives the mods peace of mind.

-### Current features:
+### Democracy!
-- Proposing ideas to the #mod-vote channel
+* Propose ideas to the #mod-vote channel with a simple command
-    - Upon reaching X upvotes it is "passed" and moved to the announcements page
+* Upon reaching X :upvote:s it is announced as a "Success" on the mod-announcements page
-    - Upon reaching X downvotes it is "rejected" and also moved
+* Upon reaching X :downvote:s it is "rejected" as a "Failure" on the mod-announcements page
-- All channels, emotes, permissible roles, and vote thresholds can be set by an admin
-- Alerting moderators based on severity
-- Suggestions in #feedback that go up to X upvotes are proposed as "petitions"
+* Suggestions in #feedback (for non-mods) that go up to X upvotes are proposed as "petitions"

+### Damage Control
-- Messages with X :report: reactions are deleted and archived in #report-log
+* Messages with X :report: reactions are automatically deleted and archived in #report-log
-- Analyze messages based on their toxicity and hostility with a fun command
+* Any attachments are externally uploaded to prevent CDN deletion
+* The reported message's author is muted for X seconds
-- Automoderate channels with the Perspective API, along customizable metrics (more details in help command)
+* Auto-moderate channels with the Perspective API, along customizable metrics such as NSFW and personal attacks

-- If you wish to host your own version of Ohtred, here is a good tutorial: https://shiffman.net/a2z/bot-heroku/
+### Metrics
+* Auto-display the number of online users with a simple 🔺 prefix on a channel or category name
+* Analyze the chance of an announcement to be negatively percieved before sending it
+* Translate messages in dozens of languages from Welsh to Arabic to Yiddish to Tagalog
+* Give distinguished users a command to ping mods with a canned alert (restrict mod pings to only alerts)

+### Upcoming Features:
+- Auto-generated external IP verification pages for banned users making an appeal
+- Auto-translators in channels where it is enabled

-### Documentation
+### Setup and Commands
 ```
 Admin Only
     @Ohtred channel [modvoting|modannounce|modactivity|feedback|reportlog] [channel_name] to link one of the features to a channel